icecube/TauRunner/README.md

 3) You're ready to propagate neutrinos!
 See the examples section for execution instructions.

 ## Examples
-Below are two prototypical use cases for this project:
+Below are three prototypical use cases for this project:

 ### Injecting a beam of monoenergetic tau-neutrinos
 We can simulate 500 tau neutrinos with an energy of 1 EeV that travel directly through the core.
 At the point of emergence from the Earth, we receive the resultant particle ID and energy.